paul-park/image_search_aws/README.md

 Using various AWS services, I built a [JavaScript web application hosted on S3](http://image-search-public.s3-website-us-east-1.amazonaws.com/) to perform search of an image and return *k* most similar images from a set of approximately 30,000 images.
 This implementation relies on an EC2 instance that a Lambda function connects to, which is triggered by the Javascript application.
 If the EC2 instance is not up and running, the web page will be unresponsive.

 ## Walk-Through
-The homepage lists a set of albums containing images grouped by type from which to pick the image for visual search.<sup>1</sup>
+The homepage lists a set of albums containing images grouped by type from which to pick the image for image search.<sup>1</sup>

 | ![home.jpg](images/home.png) |
 |:--:|
 | *Home* |

 Selecting an album (e.g. marble) will render a page with images that belong in the selected album.
-The user can then select the number of desired similar images (i.e. *k*) from a drop-down menu and then select the image on which to perform visual search.
+The user can then select the number of desired similar images (i.e. *k*) from a drop-down menu and then select the image on which to perform image search.
 The values of *k* that are allowed range from 1 to 10.

 | ![album.jpg](images/album.png) |
 |:--:|